How ROKU (Roku) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $515.4M (-0.1% YoY)

-- ROKU continues to prioritize innovation and platform development while maintaining disciplined cost control.
+- ROKU continues to prioritize innovation and platform growth while maintaining cost discipline.

 Net Income